UCSD-E4E/acoustic-multiclass-training/README.md

 Passive acoustic monitoring (PAM) plays a crucial role in conservation efforts and the preservation of biodiversity.
 By capturing and analyzing the sounds produced by avian species in their natural habitats, this non-invasive method provides valuable insights into population dynamics, species richness, and habitat quality, as birds may act as key indicators of larger environmental effects.
 However, as PAM systems may collect terabytes of noisy audio data, with other species and human encroachment polluting the recordings, extracting useful information from such audio recordings (i.e. where are birds present in the recording, what species of birds are they, etc.) remains an open problem.

 This repo attempts to address this issue as part of the Automated Acoustic Species Identification pipeline in UCSD [Engineers for Exploration](https://e4e.ucsd.edu/).
 We created a uniform pipeline for preprocessing, training, and testing neural networks that aim to identify a significant number of species in a given enviroment.
 The full pipeline takes [Xeno-Canto](https://xeno-canto.org/) data as an input, runs our Weak to Strong label pipeline [PyHa](https://github.com/UCSD-E4E/PyHa) over file-level lables to produce time-specific, strongly labeled annotations that can be passed into our training methods.
-From here, neural network archietures can be trained and tested to determine
+From here, acoustic bird species classifiers can be trained and tested to determine thier ablity to detect species of interests in any given region.

-Here, we present our first joint work with the UCSD [Engineers for Exploration](https://e4e.ucsd.edu/), , and the [BirdCLEF2023 Kaggle Competition](https://www.kaggle.com/competitions/birdclef-2023), where we have designed a full pipeline for processing noisy audio recordings to train an acoustic bird species classifier.
+This work was initally started during the [BirdCLEF2023 Kaggle Competition](https://www.kaggle.com/competitions/birdclef-2023).
+Large credits to CSE 145 and 237d teams who assited with this project and the summer 2023 REU students at E4E.

 ![outline](images/main_diag.png)